 12. Beetroots

-Fiber content: 100g of raw beetroots provide 2.8g of fiber.
+Fiber content: 100g of raw beetroots provides 2.8g of fiber.

 13. Broccoli

-Broccoli is from the family of cabbage, cauliflower and Brussel sprouts.
+Broccoli is from the family of cabbage, cauliflower, and Brussels sprouts.
 It is high in nutrients like fiber, vitamin C, vitamin K, iron, and potassium.
 It contains a high level of water content.
-People eat it in raw form and cook as well.
+People eat it in raw form and cook it as well.
 But eating steamed broccoli is best.

 Fiber content: 89g of broccoli contains 2.4g of fiber.